 ARTICLE 97.
-To see if the Town will vote to amend the Zoning Bylaws by striking the text that is shown as struck through and inserting new text that is shown as underlined as follows or take any other action relative thereto:
+To see if the Town will vote to amend the Zoning Bylaws by striking the text that is shown as struck

 A. Article I - General Provisions, Section 1.3 - Definitions - by amending the definition for "Detached bedroom":

 In any district in Edgartown, a detached bedroom is defined as either a freestanding structure or over or otherwise attached to or a bedroom over a non-habitable accessory structure and meets all of the following criteria: